dstebnev/speakersPlatformSD/README.md

 Data is stored in a SQLite file at `/data/app.db` by default (the location can be changed via the `DB_PATH` environment variable).
 If you previously used `db.json`, run `python migrate_json_to_sqlite.py` once to import the old data.

+## Data model

+Talk objects reference their speakers via a `speakerIds` array.
+Each value in the array should be the `id` of an existing speaker.
+The legacy singular `speakerId` field is no longer supported.

 ## Running locally

 ```bash